 Average weighted degree is quite similar with average degree.
 It is based on the number of edges on a node, but it is doing the sum weight of edges.
 According to this formula, the weighted degree is 3.828 and the graph has the same feature as that of average degree.

 The average weighted degree is more helpful compared with average degree because after weighted the number is more close to the extent of engagement.
-In our case, the teach is very involved but students are not.
+In our case, the teacher is very involved but students are not.
 After weighted, the score represents the sum of every engagement so that the result I got is more close to the balance point.

 Betweenness centrality